 All Finnish chemical pulp mills use sulphate process.
-The last sulphite based processes were closed in 1991.
+The last sulphite-based processes were closed in 1991.

 The industry has been subject to large changes and efficiency improvements during the last decades.
-The number of mills has continuously been decreasing since the 1980's while the production volumes significantly increased until 2006-2007 as presented in Figure 4.9 and Table 4.81.
+The number of mills has continuously been decreasing since the 1980's while the production volumes significantly increased until 2006-2007 as presented in Figures 4.11-4.13 and in Table 4.89.

 Between the years 2006-2009 approximately ten paper machines and pulp mills were closed down.
-In 2015 there were 19 pulp mills altogether, out of which 17 chemical pulp mills.
+In 2018 there were 33 pulp and paper mills, out of which 19 produced only pulp while the rest were integrated pulp and paper mills.
+Out of the 19 pulp mills 17 produced chemical pulp.
+17 paper mills were in operation in 2018 as well as 14 paperboad mills.